danielballan/personal-blog/content/posts/2020-01-03-reader-protocol.md

 [mimetypes](https://docs.python.org/3/library/mimetypes.html) or one the external libraries [puremagic](https://pypi.org/project/puremagic/), [python-magic](https://pypi.org/project/python-magic/), or
 [filetype](https://pypi.org/project/filetype/).
-This would enable to dispatch MIME type to a compatible Reader, enable the succinct usage
+Then, dispatching on MIME type to a suitable enable the succinct usage

 ```python
 from some_library import open